 This argument raises the important question of the relationship between theistic explanation and a naturalistic program of explanation.
-Various theistic philosophers have attempted to square special divine activity with a modern scientific understanding of the world (See for example, Swinburne, 1989).
+Various theistic philosophers have attempted to square special divine activity with a modern scientific understanding of the world (see for example, Swinburne, 1989 and Plantinga, 2011).
 Whether they have succeeded is a question beyond the scope of the present essay, however.
-Of course, a person for whom supernatural explanation is not a live option would have reason to reject the Argument from Perception and refuse to engage in a doxastic practice of identifying valid God-experiences.
-However, most defenders of the Argument from Perception advance it at best as a defensible line of reasoning, rather than as a proof of valid experiences of God that should convince anyone, and the doxastic practice approach is not meant to convince everybody to participate in a theistic doxastic practice (see Gellman, 2001b).
+Of course, a person for whom supernatural explanation is not a live option would have reason to reject the Argument from Experience and refuse to engage in a doxastic practice of identifying valid God-experiences.
+However, most defenders of the Argument from Experience advance it at best as a defensible line of reasoning, rather than as a proof of valid experiences of God that should convince anyone, and the doxastic practice approach is not meant to convince everybody to participate in a theistic doxastic practice (see Gellman, 2001b).

 Feminist philosophers have criticized the androcentric bias in mysticism and its philosophical treatment.
 There are three main objections: (1) Contemporary male philosophers treat mysticism as most centrally a matter of the private psychological episodes of a solitary person.
 Philosophers believe these private experiences reveal the meaning and value of mysticism (Jantzen, 1994 and 1995).
 Instead, philosophers should be studying the socio-political ramifications of mysticism, including its patriarchal failings.
 (2) Scholars of mysticism have systematically ignored or marginalized much of women's mysticism.
 Closer attention to women would reveal the androcentric bias in male mysticism (Jantzen, 1995).
 Nancy Caciola (2000, 2003) argues that the criteria the Church developed for authentic mystical experiences curtailed the power of women in the Church.
 For example, on the basis of theories about female physiology, women were deemed more vulnerable to devil possession than men.
 Hence one was to be more suspicious that women are devil-possessed, and not God-possessed, than about men.
 (3) The traditional male construction of God has determined the way male philosophers think of theistic experience.
 Thus, theistic experience is conditioned from the outset by patriarchal conceptualizations and values, and by sex-role differentiation in the practice of religion (Raphael, 1994).
 Typically, the view states, men understand theistic experience as a human subject encountering a being wholly distinct, distant, and overpowering.
 A paradigm of this approach is Rudolf Otto's ”numinous experience,“ of a ”wholly other“ reality, unfathomable and overpowering, engendering a sense of dreaded fascination.
 The mystic is ”submerged and overwhelmed“ by his own nothingness (Otto, 1957).
 Otto claims that this is the foundational experience of religion.
 This approach, it is claimed, is mediated by the androcentrism of Otto's worldview, entrapped in issues of domination, atomicity, and submission.
 Feminist thinkers tend to deny the dichotomy between the holy and the creaturely that makes Otto's analysis possible (see Daly, 1973 and Goldenberg, 1979).
 Feminist theologians stress the immanent nature of the object of theistic experience, and bring to prominence women's experience of the holy in their fleshly embodiment, denigrated by androcentric attitudes.

 The feminist critique poses a welcome corrective to undoubted androcentric biases in mysticism and mystical studies.
 Regarding (1), while studying the socio-political ramifications of mysticism is certainly a mandatory undertaking, and should contribute to future social justice, it is not necessarily the task of philosophers, and certainly not all philosophers.
 A division of labor should free philosophers to examine the important phenomenological and epistemological aspects of mysticism, though always in awareness of possible androcentric prejudices.
-That being said, the feminist critique should help to neutralize the conception of the private nature of mysticism and religious experience, introduced to philosophy largely by William James.
+That being said, the feminist critique should help to neutralize the conception of the solely private nature of mysticism and religious experience, introduced to philosophy largely by William James.
 Objection (2) has begun to bring about a welcome change with scholarship dedicated to women's mysticism and its significance (see for example, Hurcombe, 1987, Brunn and Epiney-Burgard, 1989, Beer, 1993, and Borchert, 1994).
+Several collections on women mystics have helped change the over-emphasis on men mystics.
+(See, for a good example, Furlong, 2013.)
 Regarding (3), we must distinguish between Otto's androcentric claim that his type of numinous experience constitutes religious experience at its most profound, and the rich variegation of religious and mystical experience of men throughout history.
 This includes men's experiences of God's immanent closeness as well as mystical union with God, quite opposite, by feminist lights, to Otto's numinous experience.
 The study of gender in religious experience and mysticism has barely begun and promises new insights into and revisions of our understanding of these human phenomena.

 - Alston, William 1991, Perceiving God, The Epistemology of Religious Experience, Ithaca: Cornell University Press.